ogg25/camera-enhancer-docs/programming/android/api/basic-setting/basic-setting.md

 ## Fast Mode

 This API is designed for users to setup DCE fast mode.
-DCE fast mode will cut frames into small images that contains barcode area to improve decode efficiency.
-It is recommended to be enabled when decoding single barcode.
+DCE fast mode will cut frames into small images that contains barcode areas to improve decoding efficiency.
+It is recommended to be enabled when decoding single barcodes.
 ```java
     //To enable fast mode
     mCamera.enableFastMode(true);